content-left-bg.png

 PublishingPageContent

-As a gazetted ‘Music Program of Excellence’, the Birkdale Music Performance Centre offers a high profile music program with a wide variety of Choral and Instrumental Ensembles for students to participate in.
+As a gazetted 'Music Program of Excellence', the Birkdale Music Performance Centre offers a vibrant and high profile music program with a wide variety of Choral and Instrumental Ensembles for students to participate in.
 Students are selected based on their musicality and sometimes by an audition process, as number limits apply to some groups.
 Involvement in eisteddfods, school and district competitions and other events is encouraged.
 Many of the groups wear a smart looking uniform when representing the school.
 Costs are involved in some ensembles.
-Some groups are non- competitive and are for enjoyment only.

 Currently within the Music Program, students are able to participate in a variety of ensembles including: